-You could suggest organising community support to take the child to school, and having that child's classes in ground floor rooms.
+The SBMC could suggest organising community support to take a disabled child to school, and having that child's classes in ground floor rooms.
 Also building ramps can be useful.

 Suggest also the need to make it possible for children with walking difficulties to get into the toilet.
 If this isn't possible at the moment, could the teacher ask children to help each other to use the toilet?